ai/about-postcss/speech.md

 ---

 Next will be some magic.
-PostCSS plugin, that adds a new selector.
+A PostCSS plugin, that adds a new selector.

 This selector will be applied only if there is only some count of items in a list.